In a nutshell, Bitcoin offers a fairer financial system where everyone is equal.

 This means you can send, receive, and store any amount of money without relying on financial intermediaries, making bank fees, identity fraud, and delays a thing of the past.

-At Bitcoin.com, we often use the word ‘Bitcoin’ to refer to both Bitcoin Cash (BCH) and Bitcoin Core (BTC) collectively.
+At Bitcoin.com, we often use the word ‘Bitcoin’ to refer to both Bitcoin Cash (BCH) and Bitcoin (BTC) collectively.
 Here’s a quick explanation of why the two different digital currencies exist:

 Bitcoin is open-source software.
 This means anybody can propose changes to improve the Bitcoin network and, if these changes are supported by everyone upholding the network, an upgrade takes place.